 How Did We Get Here?

-When my husband and I received the news, our perfect little world just crumbled.
+As soon as my husband and I received the news that our perfect little girl has Diabetes, our perfect little world just crumbled.
 I was in shock and could not believe that our perfect little girl was going to be having this lifelong disease.

 Our life changed completely.
 We have a life before Diabetes and a life after Diabetes.
 Some people think that Diabetes Type 1 is a condition that can be cured by health remedies or oral medication.
 The health insurance considers Diabetes (no distinction between Type 1 or 2) as a manageable condition, but Type 1 is very unpredictable.
 We can do the same thing every day (i.e. give the appropriate amount of insulin, healthy eating habits; very difficult for a toddler), and all our efforts simply do not work.
 It’s a never-ending battle.

 Most people cannot fathom how parents whose kids have this chronic illness manage it daily.
 Diabetes never takes a break and needs to be managed 24/7/365 days a year.
 If we give too much insulin, she can go into a coma, and if we do not give her sufficient insulin, she can go into DKA.
 In the beginning, it was killer to watch my baby being poked and prodded about 16 times a day!!
 That is a lot for a little 15-month-old baby and the parents!
 I cried every time she was being poked and prodded in order to give her the life-saving insulin.

 My husband and I are thankful for all the help that we are getting from her doctors.
 At the time that I am writing this post, we are living in Massachusetts, and so far the medical care that my daughter has received here has been exceptional.
 There are some horror stories about diabetics not getting proper treatment for their illness and my heart just breaks for them.
 I am very grateful that my employer’s health insurance fully covers all her medical supplies.